Can Lyme Disease Cause Permanent Damage?

 What Is the Worst That Can Happen With Lyme Disease?

 - Centers for Disease Control and Prevention.
-About Lyme Disease.
+CDC Lyme Disease Overview.
 Accessed 2026.

 - Centers for Disease Control and Prevention.
-Signs and Symptoms of Untreated Lyme Disease.
+CDC Signs and Symptoms of Untreated Lyme Disease.
 Accessed 2026.

 Dr. Daniel Cameron, MD, MPH